Complexity

 summary: ClassVar[str] = 'Forbid complex lines.'

-class TooManyConditionsViolation(node, text=None, baseline=None)[source]
+final class TooManyConditionsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation